zeekus/textfiles/pschism_build_document_with_spack.md

   (aka - intel-classic ) is used to these values.
 The references in the wrappers need to match up*

-- [ ] get the compiler info for later reference.
+- [ ] get the compiler info for reference.

 ```bash
 spack compiler info intel@2021.6.0